 - Keep on parchment paper and transfer to pizza peel.

 - Top with a light amount of your choice of toppings.
-For topping ideas, visit the flat bread pizza section of the blog.

 - Bake on baking stone for approximately 4-6 minutes or until crust is golden in color.